For as long as there have been jobs, there’s been the office.

 You can create detailed self-declaration forms with a template from JotForm.
 Employees can fill in contact information, list their recent travel history and anyone they’ve been exposed to, and detail their symptoms.

-JotForm also provides HIPAA-compliant forms to protect sensitive employee medical information.
+Jotform also provides HIPAA-friendly forms to protect sensitive employee medical information.
 You can add form fields and images to the customizable form, and integrate it with your workflow software or apps.

 Decide how often to screen your employees and the types of health questions to ask.
 That’s where a self-screening form comes in handy.
 You can ask employees whether they have any COVID-19 symptoms as well as their travel history.
 You can also ask them to elaborate on their answers and offer them advice on what to do next.